nuuuwan/news_lk3_data/README.md

 *2024-03-06 21:06:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/First-Lady-calls-for-humanized-foreign-ties/108-278367) · `en`

-At a time where it is repeatedly stressed that Sri Lanka needs to work closely with other nations, First lady Maithreee Wickremesinghe called for diplomatic ties which would become connections of hearts, minds and souls.
+At a time where it is repeatedly stressed that Sri Lanka needs to work closely with other nations, First lady Maithree Wickremesinghe called for diplomatic ties which would become connections of hearts, minds and souls.

 Ms. Wickremesinghe highlighted this point at the swearing in of US Peace Corps volunteers in Colombo.